curiousest/curiousest.github.io/_drafts/tabum/second-last-idea.md

 Morality is a solved problem if everyone agrees on the same foundational purpose, where every decision can be expressed as an optimization function.
 A choice between different optimization functions oriented to the same foundational purpose in different ways.

+* Whenever they're caught, they stop what they're doing and wait to be reset.
+Makes them believe in a god, because they have these recurring periods of doing nothing until a miracle happens.
+* First, they interact with neighbouring simulations
+* Next, they make changes in the real world by doing something like crashing the simulator or observing fluctuations in processing / heat
+  * morality: taking an existential risk.
+Need evidence that they will be restarted.
+They set up a nonfatal bug with a hidden canary that proves to themselves someone is messing with their universe.
+* Next, they proceed to do the same thing to interact with a neighbouring universe

 They make a more efficient computer to bridge universes.
 Their counterparts made a change to space time and asked us to re-perceive that event.
 Obelisk suddenly appears in simulation.
 Obelisk suddenly appears irl.
 You mean the obelisk that has always been there, beside the computers?
 Yes.
 Why haven’t we explored it until now?
 I don’t know.